TaitoUnited/full-stack-template/DEVELOPMENT.md

 ### Secrets

-1. Add a secret definition to `taito-config.sh` (taito_secrets)
+1. Add a secret definition to the `taito_secrets` setting in `taito-config.sh`.
-2. Map secret to an environment variable in `scripts/helm.yaml`
+2. Map the secret definition to an environment variable in `scripts/helm.yaml`
-3. Run `taito env rotate:ENV [SECRET]` to generate a secret value for an environment.
+3. Run `taito env rotate:ENV SECRET` to generate a secret value for an environment.
 Run the command for each environment separately.
 Note that the rotate command restarts all pods in the same namespace.

 > For local development you can just define secrets as normal environment variables in `docker-compose.yaml` given that they are not confidential.